This chapter provides these topics about the IE 3000 switch software:

 •BPDU guard for shutting down a Port Fast-configured port when an invalid configuration occurs

-•Standard and extended IP access control lists (ACLs) for defining inbound security policies on Layer 2 interfaces (port ACLs)
+•Standard and extended IP access control lists (ACLs) for defining security policies in both directions on routed interfaces (router ACLs) and VLANs and inbound on Layer 2 interfaces (port ACLs)

 •Extended MAC access control lists for defining security policies in the inbound direction on Layer 2 interfaces